Author: Ron Graham

 The Greek word αιων (aion) appears over 150 times in the New Testament.

-As an adjective it always means eternal.
-As a noun it has three different meanings: (i) eternity, (ii) world, or (iii) age —in the sense of a great division of human history.
-If your references use the Strong's numerical coding, see 165 and 166.
+As a noun it has three different meanings determined by context: (i) eternity, (ii) world, or (iii) age —in the sense of a great division of human history.
+As an adjective its use in scripture seems to be limited to the first meaning, eternal.
+If your references use the Strong’s numerical coding, see 165 and 166.